mehwisha01/Design-Portfolio/content/posts/FourQ/index.md

 ## User Research

 After carefully analyzing the logs and helpdesk data, I started forming my hypothesis on whether the redesign or building more product lines will be a viable solution.
-I began forming surveys to see CSAT with our current offering and started qualifying the user's based on persona- mentioned below.
-Based on persona, I took a hybrid approach of having few focus group sessions and individual user interviews including current and prospective users.
-The interview wasn't only design on the current UI issues but also on future enhancements.
-This helped understanding the user needs to build a better product.
+I began forming surveys to see CSAT with our current offering and started qualifying the endusers in billing/fintech industry with screeners.
+Thorough interviews were conducted to understand the users' mental models.
+As a UX Practice, empathy maps and personas were shaped to understand users feelings, needs, wants and goals.
+Both moderated and unmoderated interviews were conducted to solidify which persona group can be tackeled first.
+It was imperative for our business to understand our users and build the product that user will not only use but also recommend to other users.
 To summarize user research based on user feedback was to improve UX/UI and build new products so there could be one E2E solution.
 Users dont want to use multiple products to do billing on one and invoicing & payments on the other.

 ## Persona

-I categorized Persona groups in to two Categories
+After interviewing at least 10 participants, our persona groups started taking form.
+This was the hardest step as we had many users with different needs and wants.
+Empathy maps helped us tremendously to group many users with similar goals under the same persona.
+I further categorized Persona groups in to two Categories:

 #### Primary